How to Create a Winning Trial Database

 Things will inevitably go wrong.
 When they do, it’s good to have an experienced trial technician in court with you to fix them.
 Having someone whose sole responsibility is to get the most out of your trial database makes you look good.

-This article appeared in the December 2009 issue of California Lawyer.
+This article originally appeared in the December 2009 issue of California Lawyer.

 Appeared in California Lawyer